ScanMountGoat/xc3_model_py/README.md

 Python bindings to [xc3_model](https://github.com/ScanMountGoat/xc3_lib). xc3_model_py provides high level and efficient data access to model files for Xenoblade 1 DE, Xenoblade 2, and Xenblade 3.

 ## Introduction
-xc3_model_py is designed for simplicity and speed.
-All of the processing happens in optimized Rust code when calling `xc3_model_py.load_map` or `xc3_model_py.load_model`.
+Parsing and processing happens in optimized Rust code when calling `xc3_model_py.load_map` or `xc3_model_py.load_model`.
 All characters, models, and maps are converted to the same scene hierarchy representation.
 This avoids needing to add any special handling for maps vs characters.

 ```python
 import xc3_model_py